Se00n00/CNN-Using-Java-ND4J/README.md

 ### **Example Architecture**

-Modify the architecture in `CNNModel.java` to suit your dataset and requirements.
+Modify the architecture in `Main.java` to suit your dataset and requirements.

----

-## **Results**

-The following results can be obtained after training and evaluation:

-1. **Model Accuracy**
-   - Training Accuracy: Percentage of correctly classified training samples.
-   - Test Accuracy: Percentage of correctly classified test samples.

-2. **Training Metrics**
-   - Loss values over epochs.
-   - Accuracy values over epochs.

-3. **Confusion Matrix**
-   - Displays true positives, false positives, true negatives, and false negatives for each class.

-4. **Visualizations**
-   - Loss curve: Displays the trend of training and validation loss over epochs.
-   - Accuracy curve: Displays the trend of training and validation accuracy over epochs.

 ---